 During the 1960s Hoppy also championed and documented the beat poetry movement, which had started in the 1940s and 50s in America and took much of its inspiration from the bebop jazz of its formative years.

-In the Summer of 1965 he joined Barry Miles (future biographer of Allen Ginsberg and William Burroughs) and the British poet Michael Horovitz to organise the first of the events that went on to be known as the Poetry Olympics at the Royal Albert Hall, London.
+In the Summer of 1965 he joined Barry Miles (future biographer of Allen Ginsberg and William Burroughs) and the British poet Michael Horovitz to help organise the first of the events that went on to be known as the Poetry Olympics, which was booked by Barbara Rubin to be at the prestigious Royal Albert Hall.

 The event featured Ginsberg, Lawrence Ferlinghetti, Christopher Logue and many others.
 The standing-room only event was billed as the UK’s first full-scale ‘happening’ and marks a moment when the British ‘underground’ scene was first recognised as such.